 This is also not SAP’s first attempt at damage control.
-At the previously SAPPHIRE, SAP introduced a new policy regarding indirect access along with a white paper on indirect access which we analyzed in this article.
+At the previously SAPPHIRE, SAP introduced a new policy regarding indirect access and a white paper on indirect access, which we analyzed in this article.

-Bill McDermott gave a highly deceptive presentation regarding indirect access that was widely applauded by the SAP echo chamber.
+Bill McDermott gave a highly deceptive presentation regarding indirect access widely applauded by the SAP echo chamber.
 Bill McDermott cynically stated that SAP needed to be “empathetic towards customers.”

-SAP released a new pricing structure for transactions which was hailed as a positive development for customers by SAP’s compliant and paid off media echo chamber.
+SAP released a new pricing structure for transactions hailed as a positive development for customers by SAP’s compliant and paid-off media echo chamber.

-What these entities never questioned is why any customer should have to pay anything for what is undeniably application integration.
+These entities never questioned why any customer should have to pay anything for what is undeniably application integration.

 The Framing of the Announcement by Diginomica

 One of the articles that covered this announcement was by Diginomica.
-Some of the coverage in this article seemed even-handed, but there are several problematic statements by Diginomica which have to make one wonder how much SAP’s financial contribution to Digninomica affected its coverage.
+Some of the coverage in this article seemed even-handed.
+Still, there are several problematic statements by Diginomica which have to make one wonder how much SAP’s financial contribution to Digninomica affected its coverage.